Conversational User-AI Intervention: A Study on Prompt Rewriting for Improved LLM Response Generation: Results

-\paragraph{Rewritten prompts produce better responses from LLMs.} For \gpt,~\gptmini, and \llamabig, the proposed rewrites results in better responses overall across multiple domain-intent pairs.
-In particular, for the ``Information Seeking" intent, simulated responses were chosen over the original responses in near or over 80\% of cases for both \gpt\ and \gptmini.
-The lowest win rates are for writing tasks, although even in these cases the rewrites do result in positive win rates for larger models.
-We hypothesize that because writing queries are more inherently subjective than math or software-related questions, the resulting rewrites may capture the user's information needs as well as they do in other domains.
+\paragraph{Rewritten prompts produce better responses from LLMs.} For \gpt,~\gptmini, and \llamabig, the proposed rewrites result in better responses overall across several domain-intent pairs.
+In cases where simulated responses are not better, they're still more likely to be as good (indicated by tie rates) rather than worse.
+In particular, for the ``Information Seeking" intent, simulated responses were chosen over the original responses in over 70\% of cases for \gpt.~ The clear drop in performance on the ``Create'' intent, which involves collaborative problem-solving rather than fetching information, shows the challenges of our task.
+Specifically for writing, the inherent subjectivity~\cite{zhao-etal-2025-language} of the goodness of a response makes it harder to declare one response ``clearly better'' over another.